SteelGhost/CRYENGINE/README.md

-# CRYENGINE
+# CRYENGINE SteelGhost Branch
-This repository houses the source code for CRYENGINE.
+This repository houses the clone of the source code for CRYENGINE maid by SteelGhost.

 Instructions on getting started with git can be found [here](http://docs.cryengine.com/display/CEPROG/Getting+Started+with+git), along with details on working with launcher projects and git source code.